Distressing Furniture: 6 Techniques Anyone Can Do

 The raised edges and details should have less paint on them, giving the surface a worn appearance.
 This method doesn’t require any sandpaper or rags.
 It’s actually all done while painting!

 Carrie at Thrifty Eighth Street explains reverse paint distressing really well with examples in her blog post.
+Basically, reverse paint distressing is all about how you paint your piece of furniture.

 Paint with very thin coats of paint to create a worn look, don’t paint areas that you would normally distress, and use the dry brush method to paint a tiny bit of paint onto other areas.